Emmet Cohen

-Emmet Harley Cohen (born May 25, 1990) is an American pianist, composer, bandleader, and educator.
+Emmet Harley Cohen (born May 25, 1990) is an American jazz pianist, composer, arranger, bandleader and educator.

 Early life and education

-Emmet Cohen was born in Miami, Florida.
+Emmet Cohen was born in Miami, Florida, United States.
 He began studying piano at the age of three using the Suzuki method.
-Cohen was raised in Montclair, New Jersey, and attended Montclair High School.
+He was raised in Montclair, New Jersey, and attended Montclair High School.
 While in high school, he was a part of The Gibson/Baldwin Grammy Jazz Ensemble, where he met future collaborators Bryan Carter, Benny Benack III, Grace Kelly, and Chad Lefkowitz-Brown.
 Cohen received a Bachelor of Music from the Frost School of Music at the University of Miami in 2012 and a Master of Music from the Manhattan School of Music in 2014.

 According to Cohen, listening to and learning from other jazz artists has been a hallmark of his development from a young age.
 He frequented jazz clubs on his own and with his father, often talking with the artists or sitting in on sessions.
 Cohen learned to play the Hammond B-3 organ at Cecil's Jazz Club in West Orange, run by Cecil Brooks III, where he regularly played the B-3 during sessions led by saxophonist Bruce Williams.